About

 1. Mana Whaikaha Hautūtanga Disability Leadership:

-Nothing about us without us, made by us
+Nothing about us without us, led by us

 2. Tino Mana Whaikaha The Affirmative Model of Disability: